 According to the

-In rare circumstances, some people may experience side effects including:
+In rare circumstances, some people may experience side effects from CBD.
+These can include:

 - changes in appetite

 It’s advised to avoid ingesting CBD with higher fat meals.
 A